-A React Bricks application (for example created with Next.js or Gatbsy) is composed of:
+A React Bricks application (for example created with Next.js, Gatsby or Remix) is composed of:

-Almost everything in React Bricks is customizable.
+Almost everything in React Bricks is fully customizable.

 For example, you can provide your own React components as sidebar controls, you can have custom fields on pages, you can use external content from a headless CMS or an e-commerce system, you can access everything in your content blocks via React hooks.